mrezabayat/iamsorush/content/posts/gcp-azure-budget-vm.md

 The prices are estimates.
 Azure charges egress as well.
 There are free, F1, and shared (£0.01/hour), D1, app services with Azure however they are limited to 60 CPU minutes/day and 240 CPU minutes/day, so not suitable for production, [see them in Azure website](https://azure.microsoft.com/en-gb/pricing/details/app-service/windows/).

 I should mention Heroku too.
 They have a completely free app service which you can deploy onto. it has 550 dyno/hour which is less than a month but if you verify your credit car it is increased to 1000 dyno/hour which is higher than a month of usage.
-But the problem is the app hibernates after 30 minutes of inactivity (no visitors).
+But the problem is the app sleeps after 30 minutes of inactivity (no visitors).
 You can pay $7 and it never sleeps.
 Check my Blazor hosted app on [Heroku](https://iamsorush.herokuapp.com/), it takes several seconds to wake up.